 “Hi, guys.
 You know Darryl.
 This is Larry Garrett.
 Larry, these dufuses are my brother Jason, otherwise known as Jase; my sister Jennifer, otherwise known as Jen, and Jason’s friend Ronald Cantham, otherwise known as Ron.”

 “Darryl and Larry don’t have nicknames.
 Darryl is Darryl, and Larry is Larry, not Lawrence.
 His first name is really Larry.
-All of us, including me, we all have nicknames.
+Including me, all of us have nicknames.
 We were talking about that on the way over here, that it was strange that they don’t have nicknames.

 “Now, let’s go to Coach Larsen’s office so I can explain Thea’s Rules and see what he thinks.
 Jen, is Tom coming with us?”